Joshua Safran (author): Free Spirit

 Safran's memoir, Free Spirit: Growing Up On the Road and Off the Grid, was published September 10, 2013 by Hachette Book Group.
 The memoir was praised by critics.
 Kirkus Reviews described it as "a remarkable account of survival despite the odds".
 Publishers Weekly gave it a starred review, stating "This assured debut is reminiscent of David Sedaris’s and Augusten Buroughs’s best work: introspective, hilarious, and heartbreaking".
 San Francisco Chronicle wrote that it "offers engaging story after story and a healthy dose of narrative tension throughout."

 Free Spirit follows Safran's life story from his birth in a San Francisco commune, to traveling the American west with his single mother as she searched for Utopia.
 As they encountered a cast of colorful characters, they lived in everything from an ice cream truck to a lean-to on a stump.
 When Safan's mother married an abusive ex-guerrilla fighter from Central America, their life darkened.
 Eventually Safran learned to fight back and help free his mother and himself from abuse.

 On September 10, 2013, the Free Spirit short film was released.
 Directed by Crime After Crime filmmaker Yoav Potash, the film doubled as a book trailer.

 Advocacy

-Joshua Safran is a nationally recognized champion for the rights of women and a zealous advocate for survivors of domestic violence and the wrongfully imprisoned.
+Joshua Safran is a nationally recognized champion for the rights of women and an advocate for survivors of domestic violence and the wrongfully imprisoned.
 He has received numerous awards for his work including The Pursuit of Justice Award from the California Women's Law Center, The Rollie Mullen Award from Stand for Families Free of Violence, The Domestic Violence Pro Bono Law Award from the Domestic Violence Practicum at UC Berkeley School of Law, the California Coalition for Women Prisoners, and the California Habeas Project, as well as The CORA (Community Overcoming Relationship Abuse) Award.

 He is also known for his public service and his commitment to land use law.